Speech-Language Pathologist Salary Guide (2026)

 Where Do Speech-Language Pathologists Work?

 Professionals in this career path collaborate with doctors, physical therapists, and other healthcare providers on patient care.
-Ninety-one percent of respondents to a 2023 American Speech-Language-Hearing Association (ASHA) survey were employed full-time.
 In addition to early intervention and homecare, common workplaces for speech-language pathologists include:

 - Pre-K and K-12 schools and universities (42%)